Some hidden text, links, a slideshow, or other content can reside here ...

 Cap and Gown initiates and participates in community service projects all year long.
 Recent service projects include:

 • Pie an Officer!
-An annual Spring semester charity event to raise money for Princeton Mutual Aid.
+An annual Spring semester charity event to raise hundreds of dollars for Princeton Mutual Aid.

 • Cap Water Assassins!
-An annual Fall semester charity event, donations require to participate and winners donate all funds raised to a local charity of their choosing.
+An annual Fall semester charity event, where donations are required to participate.
+Over a thousand dollars are raised each year and the winning team donates all funds raised to a local charity of their choosing.

 Cap and Gown was the first club to create a position for a Sustainability Chair.
 This has been followed by other clubs, and the clubs are all now focused on finding ways to save energy, recycle, and reduce waste as much as possible.